RunKingProgram/HiRRM/README.md

 ####	Downloading HiRRM
 HiRRM can be downloaded https://github.com/RunKingProgram/HiRRM.
 It can be installed as a regular R package.
 ####	Installing HiRRM
 HiRRM links to R packages Rcpp, RcppArmadillo, RcppEigen, snow, parallel,data.table, nlme and BEDMatrix.
 These dependencies should be installed before installing HiRRM.
 In addition, **HiRRM requires Hi_RRM file under your working directory**.
-Here is an example for installing HiRRM under Linux or MacOS and all its dependencies in an R session:
+Here is an example for installing HiRRM and all its dependencies in an R session under Linux or MacOS:

 ```
 install.packages( c( "Rcpp", "RcppArmadillo", "RcppEigen", "snow", "parallel", "data.table", "nlme" , "BEDMatrix" ), repos = "https://cran.r-project.org/" )